Chemical and Biological Engineering

 *

-Technical Electives are any upper division (300 level or higher) in any engineering or science designation.
+Technical Electives are any upper division (300-level or higher) in any engineering or science designation.
 Humanities and Economics courses do not fulfill this requirement.

 Process Electives